stevechoris/diy_profile_for_zsh/README.md

 # CrossPlatformProfileBasedOnOhMyZsh

 I always switch between Mac OS and Linux, and use shell commands frequently.
 So i want to make a unified and customizable profile file for my shell.
-For example, you may want to set an alias command for a long length command only available in Mac OS or otherwise.
+For example, you may want to set an alias command for a long length command only available on Mac OS or otherwise.
 I made this little script plugin based on OhMyZsh to fulfill this demand.

 ## Prerequisite